HVAC Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for HVAC roles in Ohio?

 Mechanical contractors and facility services firms are the most active sponsors for HVAC roles in Ohio.
-Companies such as Limbach Holdings, University Hospitals, and large building automation contractors in Columbus and Cleveland have histories of H-1B and H-2B filings for HVAC engineering and technician positions.
+Companies such as Limbach Holdings, University Hospitals, and large building automation contractors in Columbus and Cleveland have histories of H-1B visa and H-2B visa filings for HVAC engineering and technician positions.
 Healthcare systems and university facilities departments also sponsor when filling specialized HVAC engineering roles.

 Which visa types are most common for HVAC roles in Ohio?

 The H-2B visa covers temporary nonagricultural workers and is used for HVAC technicians during peak seasonal demand.
 The H-1B applies when the role requires a bachelor's degree in mechanical or electrical engineering, typically for HVAC systems engineers or controls specialists.
-Skilled trade technician roles without a degree requirement rarely qualify for H-1B and more commonly use H-2B or TN for Canadian and Mexican nationals.
+Skilled trade technician roles without a degree requirement rarely qualify for H-1B and more commonly use H-2B or TN visa for Canadian and Mexican nationals.

 Which cities in Ohio have the most HVAC sponsorship jobs?